-Cell lysis is the first step of breaking the cell membrane that enables further study of the proteins, nucleic acids, and other molecules inside of cells.
+Cell lysis is the act of breaking the cell membrane to enable the study of specific proteins, nucleic acids, and other molecules inside of cells.
 When cell lysis is successful, the undamaged contents of the cell escape through the damaged cell membrane.
 These contents are then separated out of the mixed sample and used for further study.
 The methods used for separation of the lysed cell contents are dependent on the goal of the study.
 Careful investigation of these inner workings can reveal disease patterns, improve our understanding of normal cellular function, and elucidate biochemical pathways and therapeutic targets.
 Protein isolation is different from nucleic acid separation, and the reagents used vary drastically.
 There are a few ways to lyse the cell membrane; these include mechanical disruption, liquid homogenization, freeze/thaw cycles, manual griding, and the use of detergents.
 Sonication cell lysis is an example of mechanical disruption used for releasing the contents of cells.

 What is sonication and how it works